wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 ^10^This, in turn, depends on your perception of what you are.
 </p>

-#### expanded
+::: tab Expanded

 1.&emsp;You who want peace can find it [peace] only by complete forgiveness. ^2^No learning is acquired by anyone unless he [anyone] wants to learn it [learning] and believes in some way that he [anyone] needs it [learning]. ^3^While lack does not exist in the creation of God, it [lack] is very apparent in what you have made. ^4^It [lack] is, in fact, the essential difference between them [the creation of God and what you have made]. ^5^Lack implies that you would be better off in a state somehow different from the one [state] you are in. ^6^Until the “separation”, which is the meaning of the “fall”, nothing was lacking. ^7^There were no needs at all. ^8^Needs arise only when you deprive yourself. ^9^You act according to the particular order of needs you establish. ^10^This [the order of needs you establish], in turn, depends on your perception of what you are.

-#### substituted
+::: tab Substituted
 1.&emsp;You who want peace can find peace only by complete forgiveness. ^2^No learning is acquired by anyone unless anyone wants learning and believes in some way that anyone needs  learning. ^3^While lack does not exist in the creation of God, lack is very apparent in what you have made. ^4^Lack is, in fact, the essential difference between the creation of God and what you have made. ^5^Lack implies that you would be better off in a state somehow different from the state you are in. ^6^Until the “separation”, which is the meaning of the “fall”, nothing was lacking. ^7^There were no needs at all. ^8^Needs arise only when you deprive yourself. ^9^You act according to the particular order of needs you establish. ^10^The order of needs you establish, in turn, depends on your perception of what you are.

-#### simplified
+::: tab Simplified

 God’s creations have no lack.
 You deprived yourself by separating from God.
 Forgive yourself and see yourself truly.

-#### commentary
+::: tab Commentary

 :::tip
 (3–8) The ego counsels us … to cannabalise what is outside of us, wresting it from another (or the world) and incorporating it within ourselves to fill the gaping hole of nothingness the ego has convinced us is our reality.
 Thus the orienting premise of the ego is the … scarcity principle: that we are missing something within, a lack that has its origin in the separation from God.
-(Wapnick, LDNC, p.488.; c/f A.A.C., p.123.) (c/f T-1.VI.2:2)
+(Wapnick, L.D.N.C., p.488.; c/f A.A.C., p.123.) (c/f T-1.VI.2:2)
 :::
  -->

-## T-1.VI.2
+<a name="T-1.VI.2"></a>

 <p class=fip id="p2">
 2.&emsp;A sense of separation from God is the only lack you really need correct.